OctopusDeploy/blog/blog/2023-11/terraform-space-support/index.md

   - Configuration as Code
 ---

-Until now, the Octopus Deploy Terraform provider had spaces scoped per provider configuration.
+Until now, the Octopus Deploy Terraform provider had a single space per provider configuration.
 This caused hurdles when creating resources across multiple spaces.

 We're pleased to announce we've addressed this issue.
-The Octopus Terraform provider now supports spaces scoped per resource.
+The Octopus Terraform provider now supports Space IDs per resource.

 In this post, I explain why we made this change and how it makes your process easier.